 - A maximum of 76 semester hours may be transferred from a two-year junior or technical college.
 Note: Nursing courses are not accepted. - A maximum of 76 semester hours may be transferred from a two-year junior or technical college.
 Note: Nursing courses are not accepted. - A maximum of 18 semester hours may be taken as a transient student once enrolled at USC.
-A student must have a minimum 2.000 GPA to take transient coursework. - The last 25% of a student's degree must be completed in residence at the University, and at least half of the hours in the student's major courses and in the student's minor courses (if applicable) must be taken at the University.
+A student must have a minimum 2.000 GPA to take transient coursework.

+• The last 25% of a student's degree must be completed in residence at the University, and at least half of the hours in the student's major courses and in the student's minor courses (if applicable) must be taken at the University.

 Students enrolled at USC who wish to take general education courses at another institution must discuss their options with their advisor.
 Students taking transient work must complete a Special Enrollment Request Form with their advisor before enrolling in the course.
-Students must provide a detailed description of the course they wish to take to determine its equivalency.
+If the course is not listed on the USC Course Equivalency Table as a direct equivalent, students may complete an Undergraduate Course Evaluation Request Form.
+The University Registrar will ultimately determine if the course is equivalent.
 Transcripts must be sent from the transient institution to USC immediately after completion of the course.
-Probation requirements will apply to any transient course work.